samlra/BA-CV-Parser/README.md

-# SamiraParser - CV Analysis Tool for Energy Industry
+# CV Analysis Tool for Energy Industry

 SamiraParser is an AI-powered CV analysis tool specifically designed for the energy industry.
 It evaluates candidate CVs against job requirements and provides detailed matching scores and insights.